These adoptability factors come directly from Rogers’ 5 variables of innovation adoption. Including the perceived attributes variable which covers:

 In all judgements the actors judges if value co-destruction is occurring and if they want to recover from that or abandon progress attempt.

+This view is the basis of goods-dominant logic – the traditional view of the economy.
 It is based on the view the manufacturers successively embed additional value in a goods at each step of the supply chain.
 Eventually that embedded value is exchanged for money with a customer.
 That customer then proceeded to destroy/ear-up the embedded value.

 It is, unfortunately, a restrictive view of value creation.
 Missing out on opportunities post the moment of exchange and based on the manufacturer believing they know best in value.